insected/bobbae_gcp-wiki/Machine-Learning.md

 ## Supervised vs. Unsupervised learning

-A supervised machine learning algorithm (as opposed to an unsupervised machine learning algorithm) is one that relies on labeled input data to learn a function that produces an appropriate output when given new unlabeled data.
+A tsupervised machine learning]( https://en.m.wikipedia.org/wiki/Supervised_learning  ) algorithm (as opposed to an unsupervised machine learning algorithm) is one that relies on labeled input data to learn a function that produces an appropriate output when given new unlabeled data.

 Imagine a computer is a child, we are its supervisor (e.g. parent, guardian, or teacher), and we want the child (computer) to learn what a pig looks like.
 We will show the child several different pictures, some of which are pigs and the rest could be pictures of anything (cats, dogs, etc).